djacobow/sdbuf/README.md

 ```

 A few caveats for the C implementation:
-- if you do an add of a name already existing in the buffer, with the same type, the value will be updated
+- if you do an add of a name already existing in the buffer, with the same type and count, the value will be updated
-- if you do an add of the same name with a different type, you will receive an error message
+- if you do an add of the same name with a different type or count, you will receive an error message

 ### Now, in Python